Log in

 You can also add a ton of cards at once.
 Type your cards in a bullet point list in any app, then paste them into a new Trello card: Trello will ask if you'd like to make a new card for each item.

 Trello cards look simple on your boards, but they can contain as many details about your tasks as you need.
 Add checklists, descriptions, and comments with Markdown formatting, customize labels for extra color-coded tags about your tasks, and drag in attachments to keep files for that task together.
-If you need more features, like time-tracking or video chat, Trello's Power-Ups let you install apps inside Trello that add their own buttons and features to your cards.
+If you need more features—like time-tracking or video chat—Trello's Power-Ups let you install apps inside Trello that add their own buttons and features to your cards.

-Trello is one of the simplest Kanban apps to use, but it still has options that add extra features to make it fit the way you work.
-Plus, Trello deeply integrates with Zapier (with over 40 triggers and actions), meaning you can do things like automatically create new cards when people fill out a form, when you create a calendar event, when you star an email, and more.
+Plus, Trello deeply integrates with Zapier (with over 40 triggers and actions).
+This means you can do things like automatically create new cards when people fill out a form, when you create a calendar event, when you star an email, and more.

 Create Trello cards from new Typeform responses